banyansecurity/installer/ansible/README.md

-# Netagent Install
+# Ansible Install

-## Ansible
+A convenient and scalable way to deploy netagent.

-The orchestration tool Ansible provides a convenient way to deploy netagent.
+## Overview

 myhost_inventory:
 ```